Lead Asset

 Founder, CEO

-Overview of RdRp Thumb-1
+Overview of BRD4

 MDL-4102 is a first-in-class, oral, highly potent, and selective BRD4 BD1/BD2 inhibitor.
 It was identified through the GALILEO™ platform after a record-setting 325-billion-compound ultra-large virtual screen, executed in a single 24-hour period in 2025 in partnership with Google Cloud.